AUSAXS/AUSAXS/README.md

  * [ ] Protein: Figure out how getMass should work in without effective charge enabled
  * [ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_ma.ccp4.
 Probably something to do with assumed negative staining?
  * [ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
- * [x] EMFitter: Fit 12752, 12753 trypsin-activated
  * [ ] EMFitter: Handle absolute scale properly.
  * [ ] gentag alt for de andre filer
  * [ ] flow diagram med hvad vi rent faktisk laver
  * [ ] General: Consistency check of DrhoM
  * [ ] EM: Research and implement Electron Transfer Function (if not too difficult)
- * [x] EM: Do a better job of simulating experimental data (uncertainties, Gaussian noise, better spacing).
-Do a check on the voxel sizes and skip every Nth pixel if it is too small.
  * [ ] IO: Support multiple terminate statements
  * [ ] Memory test all other executables.
- * [x] Constants: Rethink how to determine charge densities for arbitrary ligands
- * [x] Matrix & Slice: Remove debug segfaults for out-of-bounds indices

 # Stuff to consider
 ## EM